readium/webpub-manifest/profiles/pdf.md

 ## 2. Restriction on resources in the reading order

 In addition to the normal requirements of a `readingOrder`, all Link Objects <strong class="rfc">must</strong> point strictly to PDF resources, with no fragment identifier.

+Note: most Reading System implementation only support one PDF document in the reading order.